Welcome to the April Issue of the Security Spotlight

 |Hot Topics from the Bankers Forums|

 There were a few discussions in BankersOnline's public Security forum last month.
-One thread that carried over from December included BOL Guru Barry Thompson's input on the Bank Protection Act.
-Another thread discussed the pros and cons of ATMs serviced under single or dual controls.
-Check out these discussions, and more here.
+One thread carried over from December on pros and cons of ATMs serviced under single or dual controls.
+Check out that discussion and more here.

 You'll find active discussions on more sensitive security topics in our "Private Security Forum," where bankers discuss issues out of public view.
 There's also a private forum that invites participation by bankers, regulators and members of law enforcement.

-The private forums are the place for security officers to discuss topics like fraud management software, daily transactions triggering SARs – or not, FinCEN advisories, and more.
+The private forums are the place for security officers to discuss topics like 314a searches, fraud management software, ATM skimming, and more.
 If you're a registered user of BOL's Discussion Forums, but don't see the Private - Financial Institution Personnel Only forums near the top of the Forums list, use your bank email address to send an access request to email@example.com.
 Once your request is approved, you can access the Private Security forum here.

 Throughout the month, we share news-related incidents on Facebook that can be informative examples for training employees on security issues and more.
-January posts included internal fraud, an unusual getaway plan, interesting stats, and more.
-Visit our Facebook page to catch up on the following posts:
+March got off to a slow start, but things picked up quickly.
+Visit our Facebook page to get up to speed on the latest posts: